-More able pupils are invited to participate in challenge days and specific courses set up for gifted and talented children out of school.
+More Able Pupils are invited to participate in challenge days and specific courses set up for these specific children out of school.

 Learning is also enriched through regular homework activities linked to the work being undertaken in classes.
 This offers teachers a further opportunity to set work at the level of individual children.